Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: THE STATE-INFORMATION CONSTRAINED SETTING

 As a concrete example, consider an RL algorithm acting as a virtual assistant, sending emails and making appointments at each timestep.
 The virtual assistant has available a set of variables describing the assistant's owner, of which some may be designated sensitive (e.g. private relationship status, trade secrets), and some may not be (e.g. current job, education status).
 The assistant's goal is to take the best actions, corresponding to the most useful emails and appointments.
 Furthermore, certain actions may change the state, affecting future decisions.
 We are interested in learning a policy that maximizes cumulative reward while not allowing an adversary to infer the values of the private state variables.
-The adversary observes a single action \(a_t\) and wishes to infer the sensitive variables at that time, \(u_t\) (not being interested in the sensitive variables in the past or future), while not observing any of the state variables.
+In the simplest case, the adversary observes a single action \(a_t\) and wishes to infer the sensitive variables at that time, \(u_t\) (not being interested in the sensitive variables in the past or future), not observing any of the state variables.
+We discuss alternative goals for the adversary in the next section.

-We want to develop a worst-case guarantee, so that the adversary cannot infer the value of \(u_t\) even with full knowledge of the policy parameters \(\phi\), the environment dynamics, and unlimited computational power.
-In this setting, a natural quantity to bound is the mutual information \(\mathbb{E}_{u_t, a_t \sim q_\phi}\left[\log q_\phi(u_t|a_t) - \log q_\phi(u_t)\right] = I_{q_\phi}(a_t;u_t)\), i.e. the amount of information an optimal adversary gains about \(u_t\) from observing \(a_t\)~\cite{liaoHypothesisTestingMaximal2017}.
+We want to develop a worst-case guarantee, where the adversary cannot infer the value of \(u_t\) with full knowledge of the policy parameters \(\phi\) and the environment dynamics.
+In this setting, a natural quantity to bound is the mutual information \(\mathbb{E}_{u_t, a_t \sim q_\phi}\left[\log q_\phi(u_t|a_t) - \log q_\phi(u_t)\right] = I_{q_\phi}(a_t;u_t)\), i.e. the amount of information an optimal adversary gains about \(u_t\) from observing \(a_t\)~\citep{liaoHypothesisTestingMaximal2017}.
 By the data processing inequality, no adversary can gain more information about \(u_t\) from observing \(a_t\) than \(I_{q_\phi}(a_t;u_t)\), and so it serves as an upper bound on the information inferable by computation- or data-limited adversaries.
-As a special case, if \(q_\phi(u_t|a_t) = q_\phi(u_t)\), i.e. \(u_t\) is independent of \(a_t\), then the mutual information is zero.
+As a special case, if \(u_t\) is independent of \(a_t\), then the mutual information is zero.

 Therefore we formulate the problem of learning a state-private policy as a constrained optimization problem~\cite{altmanConstrainedMarkovDecision1999}, aiming to solve the problem